Miguel000/GraFScaN/README.md

 # GraFScaN
 Tool to discover and report the configuration and security in graph databases.
-We analyze Neo4j and OrientDB
+Currently, Neo4j, OrientDB, ArangoDB, AllegroGraph and VirtuosoDB

 ## Requirements: